suncoast-devs/handbook/lessons/misc-api-intro/insomnia.md

 ![](./assets/post-request-response.png)

-Notice in this case the http code is `201 Created`
+Notice in this case the http code is `201 Created`.

 ## Other tabs in the response area